tytydraco/yessleep/out/I_accidentally_made_a_hole_through_my_wall_I_looked_through_it_and_saw_myself_looking_back_At_least_thats_what_I_think_it_was.md

 Tomorrow, I don't know what I'll do.
 Wish me luck.

-As I'm zipping my back up to leave, I hear another clink.
+As I'm zipping my bag up to leave, I hear another clink.
 I turn, and, from the door, I can see an eye peeking through the hole in the wall.

 I get into my car.
 I'll hit post now, then fire up the engine and get out of here.
 I have one more thing to say - the upstairs room, the one stuck to my home, the one where the hole is supposed to lead, has no windows.